Finding a Top Financial Advisor Firm in Provo, Utah

-Paragon Wealth Management, the second highest-rated firm in Provo, works primarily with non-high-net-worth individuals.
+Paragon Wealth Management is the only firm in Provo that qualified for our list.
+The firm works primarily with non-high-net-worth individuals.
 Its client base also includes some high-net-worth individuals, pension plans and pooled investment vehicles.
 To become a client, you'll need at least $200,000 ready to invest.

 Paragon is a fee-only firm.
 As a result, it is the sole firm on our list that earns its compensation from just the fees that clients pay for advisory services.